top of page

 Why is it so important to avoid unlawful images?

-• Making unlawful images was an occasion to deceive the whole world prophesied by Solomon to help us to understand to avoid them:
+• Solomon prophesied that making unlawful images was an occasion to deceive the whole world to help us understand to avoid them:

-• It was an unholy custom to honor the images of people, and commandments to worship graven images became a law over the time of continuing the unholy custom, hence today images of people are honored around the world not knowing the custom is unholy.
+• It was an unholy custom to honor the images of people, and commandments to worship graven images became a law over the time of continuing the unholy custom.
+For such reasons, images of people are honored around the world present day, not knowing the custom is unholy.

 • What was prophesied of old is prominent in the world as images of men, creatures, stones, stocks and standing images are worshipped around the world.
 All this is preparing the world for accepting the image of Satan when the false prophet comes: